ragrag/youtube-gif/README.md

 #### Run without docker

-- Make sure MongoDB & RabbitMQ Server are installed on your machine run in each of the folders
+- Make sure MongoDB & RabbitMQ Server are installed on your machine then run in each of the folders

 ```
 npm run dev